Our research fund supports UK Neuroendocrine Cancer research

 - Vital basic clinical research in the UK with our partners at UKINETs

 - Quality of Life research

 - Epidemiology research.

-For each grant call there has been an enthusiastic response from NET research groups throughout the UK.
+For each grant call there has been an enthusiastic response from Neuroendocrine Cancer research groups throughout the UK.
 The quality of the applications to date has been extremely high, and following external peer review, six applications have been funded.
 The projects funded to date are summarized below and have furthered our knowledge of NET epidemiology, early diagnosis and biology.

 Dr Chrissie Thirlwell, Chair, UKINETS Research Committee

 Professor Mark Prichard led a team aiming to understand the cause of genetic changes that result in neuroendocrine tumours of the stomach.
 Prof Prichard is Professor of Gastroenterology at the Institute of Translational Medicine, University of Liverpool.

 Neuroendocrine tumours (NETs) of the stomach occur most commonly in patients who have pernicious anaemia.
 In this condition, patients can no longer produce stomach acid.
 This means that they cannot absorb vitamin B12 from their food and this leads to the development of anaemia.